Abhoir1/assignment1/README.md

 Other miscellaneous packages that you will need can be installed using the `requirements.txt` file (`pip install -r requirements.txt`).

 We recommand to use Conda to manage your environments.
-You can find how you install Conda [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+You can find how to install Conda [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

 A non-GPU installation is as follows:
 ```